-From Margaret on November 23rd, 2011 in Energy Efficiency
+From Engineering on November 23, 2011 in Energy Efficiency

 Winter is quickly arriving and you are finding yourself turning up the heat.
 Your home should be running smoothly and warmly.
 But this shouldn’t meant that your heating bill is also rising through the roof.

 If you find yourself scratching your head in frustration at an unexpectedly high heating bill, don’t resign and simply keep paying those inflated bills.
 There are tricks to slim your heating bill, and we don’t just mean quitting the use of your heat.